-- the course for which competency is established is equivalent in its objectives and content to the course offered by Bryan University; - the course for which competency is established can be applied toward graduation requirements of the program the student wishes to enroll in; - the letter grade (or equivalent) for a course is a "C" for undergraduate level and "B" for graduate level (or higher), or required threshold values are achieved (competency testing); - the official transcript is on file showing the completed grade or threshold values (competency testing) and, if requested, a course description.
+- Core courses for which competency is established is equivalent (minimum of 75% match) inits objectives and content to the course offered by Bryan University; - The letter grade (or equivalent) for a course is a "C" for undergraduate core courses.
+Bryan University will accept up to 12.5 credits of D level in elective credit.
+The student must have an average of a "B" for graduate level (or higher), or required threshold values are achieved (competency testing); - The official transcript is on file showing the completed grade or threshold values (competency testing) and, if requested, a course description.